xmegz/MndpTray/README.md

 MNDP similar to CDP and LLDP, but Mikrotik specific, typically includes the following information:

 * MikroTik RouterOS Version: The version of MikroTik RouterOS running on the device.
 * IP Address: The IP address of the device's network interface.
+(IPv4 and IPv6)
 * Interface: The name of the device's network interface.
 * Board Name: The name of the device's board.
 * Identity: The name of the device
 * Software ID: A unique identifier for the device's software.
 * MAC Address: The MAC address of the device's network interface.
 * Uptime: The amount of time the device has been running.
+* Platform: The type of the device's processor arch

 ### More functions